The Monroy Affaire

-The Monroy Affaire (Spanish: El caso Monroy) is a 2022 Peruvian-Argentine black tragicomedy film written and directed by Josué Méndez.
+The Monroy Affaire (Spanish: El caso Monroy) is a 2022 black tragicomedy film written and directed by Josué Méndez.
 Starring Damián Alcázar accompanied by Wendy Vásquez, Liliana Trujillo, Sylvia Majo, Olivia Manrufo, Lía Camilo, Maryloli Pérez, María Zubiri and Grapa Paola.
 It is based on the book Día de visita by Marco Avilés.

 Synopsis

 Ronnie Monroy has been an anonymous public employee his entire life.
-About to turn 65 and retire, she visits the women's prison, where she finds a new purpose.
+About to turn 65 and retire, he visits the women's prison, where he finds a new purpose.
 Help inmates regain their freedom and get back to their lives.
 But what you think is motivated by generosity and affection is actually driven by a perverse need to wield power.
 Ronnie becomes another abuser within the corrupt Peruvian judicial system.